- How do I claim a refund?

 - Can teams register for L’Étape Australia?

 Absolutely.
-Teams are made up of a minimum of five riders, there is no maximum number to a team.
-The cumulative time of the first five riders will be the competitive measure of the team times.
-All members of the team must be registered for the same course.
+Teams are made up of a minimum of three riders, there is no maximum number to a team.
+The cumulative time of the first three riders will be the competitive measure of the team times.
+If your team is a mixed team, the time of at least one woman will be taken into account.
 Please note that all Team Names will be subject to approval.

 - How do I register my team for L’Étape Australia?